Thy Art Is Murder: Musical style and influences

 Thy Art is Murder's music has been described by music critics as deathcore, which draws from both metalcore and death metal.
 Their themes often cover dystopian savagery, violence and strife.
 The band's album, Hate, expresses dislike of organized religion.
 The band's third full-length album, Holy War, discusses a range of themes, from their anti-religion and anti-extremism to animal rights, war, and greed.
 The 2023 album Godlike shows the band increasing their blackened death metal quotient.

+The band's lyrics have been described as being "not safe for work".

 Former vocalist CJ McMahon mentioned in interviews with Bluestribute TV and Aggressive Tendencies that the band members, individually, have different inspirations that influence their writing and performance style.
 He added that the band all together are influenced by Decapitated, Gojira, Meshuggah, and Behemoth.
 The band have frequently cited Behemoth as a major influence on their style whom McMahon has referred to as "the best band on this planet."
 Guitarist Andy Marsh has said that "We are big fans of music that can evoke a feeling and mood, but often that music isn't very in your face and heavy.
 Behemoth are amazing at capturing that synergy in just the right way and it is that ethos that inspires us."